olekgr/HP-35_Z80/firmware/README.md

 * `TAN` - tangent of XREG, follows the HP algorithm, which is based on J.E.
 Meggitt works (IBM Journal april 1962) and J.E.
 Volder - The CORDIC Trigonometric Computing Technique (The Institute of Radio Engineers, Inc. 1959).

+Please look, how beautiful this algorithm is.

+I wrote this code in a simple way using four registers so that you can easily trace how it works.

-I've increased the numbers of stages, from five (like original HP) to seven for better accuracy.
+I've also increased the numbers of stages, from five (like original HP) to seven for better accuracy.

 # atan.asm